breatheco-de/content/src/content/how-to/nvm-install-windows.md

   3. **Installation Wizard**
  When the installation wizard opens, hit the ***next*** button a bunch of times, and at the end you will see an ***install*** button that you will hit too.
 After that, just wait for the progress bar to ***finish***.

-[[warning]] | ??
+> :point_up: ??
 Remember not to touch any default configuration.
 Always keep hitting next!!!
 ***
   4. **Command Prompt**
 Once it is installed, open Windows Command Prompt.
 If you have any issues finding the command line, just type ***CMD*** in Windows search bar at the bottom-left corner of your desktop.